lidfill/FiLLS/README.md

 # FiLLS
-Python script to sort images
+Python script to sort images into folders based on year and month.

 FiLLS v0.1
 ## Summary